TwoLeggedCat/MobHeadDisguises/README.md

 # MobHeadDisguises
-Bukkit plugin that makes mobs not attack players wearing mob heads
+Paper plugin that makes mobs not attack players wearing mob heads.
+Note that, because Spigot lacks important APIs used by this plugin, **this plugin does not run on Spigot** and you will need to use Paper or a fork of Paper instead.

 ## Configuration
 The `config.yml` file contains every option provided by this plugin.
 These settings can also be set via an in-game command (see below).
 Descriptions of each option are shown: